flare-labs-ltd/fasset-bots/docs/config.md

     defaultAgentSettingsPath?: string; // Path to agent settings file.
 Required only for agent bot. ormOptions?: OrmConfigOptions; // ORM configuration options.
 Required only for agent bot and user.
-    fAssetInfos: BotFAssetInfo[]; // Basic information about fassets.
+    fAssetInfos: BotFAssetInfo[]; // Basic information about fassets. walletOptions?: StuckTransaction, // Optional overwrite of default values in simple-wallet in case transaction gets stuck in mempool.
     loopDelay: number; // Delay in ms before running next agent bot's or other actor's step
     nativeChainInfo: NativeChainInfo; // Basic information about native chain.
     rpcUrl: string; // Native chain's url.